moj-analytical-services/AP-managers-training/3. Data and information governance/README.md

 ### Further information

-For further information and support regarding information governance, contact the Data Protection Officer (DPO).
+For further information and support regarding information governance, see the [Information Governance](https://user-guidance.services.alpha.mojanalytics.xyz/information-governance.html#information-governance) section of the Analytical Platform user guidance or contact the Data Protection Officer (DPO).